-B. APPROVAL OF AGENDA: Motion by Balentine to approve the agenda as presented, supported Timmins.
+Motion by Timmins, supported by Balentine, to approve the agenda as presented with the addition of 1 item of Correspondence (Agenda item G, #7, Correspondence).
+No discussion.
 Roll call motion carried unanimously.

-- C. INQUIRY AS TO CONFLICTS OF INTEREST: None - D. SPECIAL PRESENTATIONS: None
+- C. INQUIRY AS TO CONFLICTS OF INTEREST: None

+- D. SPECIAL PRESENTATIONS: None

-E. CONSENT CALENDAR:
+- E. CONSENT CALENDAR:

 - 1. RECEIVE AND FILE

 - a.
-None
+Township Board Regular Meeting Minutes 12.01.20

-- 2. ACTION:
+- 2. ACTION

 - a.
-None
+Approve Draft Planning Commission Meeting Minutes 12.14.20

+Motion by Aukerman, supported by Timmins, to Receive and File the Township Board Regular Meeting Minutes from 12.01.20, from the Consent Calendar.
+No discussion.
+Roll call motion carried unanimously, with VanHouten unable to vote due to technology issues.

-F. ITEMS REMOVED FROM THE CONSENT CALENDAR: None
+F. ITEMS REMOVED FROM THE CONSENT CALENDAR: